 How can a small business get more visibility online?
-Look no further than the local search pack, which is made up of Google My Business (GMB) profiles featuring prominent local businesses within close proximity of a searcher.
+Look no further than the local search pack, which is made up of Google My Business (GMB) profiles featuring prominent local businesses within proximity of a searcher.

 Local search results level the playing field for small and local businesses.
 Ranking for competitive keywords can be a tough task for a small business going head to head against a large enterprise.